allanglen/c172-flight-sim-panel/README.md

 For parts and construction details see the [instrument_panel](./instrument_panel) directory.

+### Avionics

+Work in progress.
+I'm planning on building out a fully simulated avionics stack to match that found in the X-Plane default Cessna 172.
+I plan on making the avionics modular so that I can swap out various configurations later.

+For parts and construction details see the [avionics](./avionics) directory.

 ### Switch Panel

 The switch panel houses a custom-built spring-return key switch, simulated fuses, and toggle switches for the electrical buses, fuel pump, lighting, pitot heat, and avionics.